 Want to learn all about building and launching mobile apps for your WordPress site?
 We condensed all our best content and research into the Mobile App Strategy ebook, download it for free.

-If you own a BuddyPress website, you’ve probably in Google Analytics that much of your site traffic comes from mobile.
-Now, you know it’s time to create a BuddyPress app so your users can easily access your site wherever they are.
+If you own a BuddyPress website, you’ve probably seen in Google Analytics that much of your site traffic comes from mobile.
+Now, you know it’s time to create a BuddyPress mobile app so your users can easily access your site wherever they are.

 If you’re an experienced WordPress user, then you’ve probably come across its powerful social networking solution, BuddyPress.

 The developers behind it describe it as a social network in a box.
 It allows members to sign up, create profiles, connect with other members, and share status updates – just as they would on any other social network.

 In addition, building a social networking site with BuddyPress is great for online business owners, niche communities, institutions, and other organizations who want to create their own social network for team members, customers, and friends to communicate and share content.

 With BuddyPress, you get:

 - A complete social networking solution that integrates seamlessly with WordPress.

 - An intuitive and user-friendly interface that’s incredibly easy to use.